This post is also available in:

-Pablo Picasso moves to the South of France.
-In 1946, at the “Poterie, fleurs, parfums” exhibition at Nérolium, the Vallauris farmers’ market, Picasso met the Ramié family, creators and owners of the Atelier Madoura.
-They invited him to model clay in their workshop.
-In 1947, Picasso returned to Vallauris to admire his fired ceramics.
-Seduced, he didn’t leave the Atelier until 1971, after a period of prolific production.
-In fact, the cubist artist became a ceramist, creating over 3,600 ceramic pieces, some of which were produced in quantities of 25 to 500.
-Madoura thus became the exclusive publisher of Picasso’s ceramic creations: vases, plates, dishes and pitchers.
+Pablo Picasso settled in the South of France.
+In 1946, at the “Pottery, Flowers, Perfumes” exhibition at the Nérolium, the Vallauris farmers’ market, Picasso met the Ramié family, creators and owners of the Madoura workshop.
+They invited him to work with clay in their studio.
+In 1947, Picasso returned to Vallauris to admire his ceramics once they had been fired.
+Captivated, he remained at the workshop until 1971, after a period of prolific production.
+Indeed, the Cubist artist became a ceramist and created more than 3,600 ceramic pieces, some of which were produced in editions of between 25 and 500.
+Madoura thus became the exclusive publisher of Picasso’s ceramic creations: vases, plates, dishes, and pitchers.

 Feel free to check out the additional photos in the top left corner.